deningsr/MLB-Pitch-Data/README.md

 * **Airflow** will be used as it is the premier tool for maintaining ETL pipelines and will allow this project to be maintained and automated.

-## Running the Project

-* Start up a local Postgres server

-* Download the project directory exactly as it appears in the Github respository.
-This will ensure all modules are imported correctly and allow the project to run correctly.

-* Ensure <code>Airflow</code> is installed in the directory and run the DAG using <code>python mlb_data_dag.py</code> on the command line

 ## Data Model and Data Dictionary

-#### PostgresSQL will suffice to store the data as it sits in tabular format in csv files.
-PostgresSQL will also manage the size of the data as well.
+#### PostgresSQL was chosen as the best data model for several reasons.
+The data sits in tabular format in csv files and is fairly large.
+Postgres will also allow for ah hoc queries on the dataset.
 The database will contain two tables: Pitches and Games.

+## Please refer to <code>sql_queries,py</code> for data constraints and types.

 1. Pitches:
     * <code>pitcher_id</code>: Unique key of each pitcher in the dataset.
     * <code>batter_id</code>: Unique key of each batter in the dataset.